TSoGiants/MECH2101-Mechanical-CAD-and-CAM/README.md

 *	Understanding critical dimensions.

 Action items:

-Dr. F - Draft tutorials for LEGO brick and chess pawn modeling in Alibre Design Mr. Schwartz - Install Alibre Design, review Dr. F's tutorials.
+Dr. F - Draft tutorials for LEGO brick and chess pawn modeling in Alibre Design; draft syllabus and CLOs.

+Mr. Schwartz - Install Alibre Design, review Dr. F's tutorials.

 ALL - Brainstorm design project ideas that will form the through-line for the course.